silvia-odwyer/pixels.js/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/google/skia.svg)
 ![Image Filters]()

-FilterMagic is a powerful image processing library with over 100 photo filters for use in the browser or with Node.JS.
+FilterMagic is an  image filtering library with over 100 photo filters for use in the browser or with Node.JS.

 Image filtering comprises vintage filters, solarizers, inverters, and over ninety more.
 You can explore these in the Flashback web app, which makes use of the library.